 I’m not going to claim the DZ numbers are pretty: they definitely aren’t.
 I am going to claim they are useful, however, because they preserve the intent behind Köchel’s original catalogue within a broadly-thematic approach that itself is very helpful to a listener of Mozart’s music who searches for something to play by the broad ‘genre’ it belongs to.
 DZ numbers will, in short, serve to order Mozart’s music in a audio player’s library in a sensible, useful manner: they will sort numerically, without complications introduced by adding letter suffixes to things or by using Roman numerals.
 And whilst it is true they aren’t pretty, they are at least not as butt-ugly as Hoboken numbers are for the works of Haydn!!

 No doubt this classification scheme may contain errors (a work assigned to the Concerti may yet turn out to be a Choral work, for example): happily, the scheme can accommodate re-assignments between sections if they ever need to be made, which I shall do over the years to come, no doubt.
 I don’t expect Radio 3 will start announcing “Mozart’s Requiem, DZ 02082” any time soon, however, so I have provided an on-line catalogue of Mozart’s works, allowing easy conversion between the current Köchel number and the new DZ number (or vice versa).
-Being a digital catalogue, it can be easily consulted, filtered and sorted as the mood takes you.
+Being a digital catalogue, it can be easily consulted, searched, filtered and sorted as the mood takes you.
 Enjoy!